 - Plan time to work.
 At first, I thought I could create this product on the fly, but I soon discovered that this approach didn’t work for me.
 I didn’t have enough time to find my flow and build on that momentum.
 I also found that recording, editing, rendering and uploading took more time that I thought they would.
 I found it helpful to block out hours and, even days, in my planner to dedicate solely to the project.

 - Expect setbacks.
 No one ever said creating something is easy.
-I am now on my fifth microphone, second computer which might be compatible with Huawei monitors, ninth edit (to a single module), and fourth ‘my story’ taping.
+I am now on my fifth microphone, second computer, ninth edit (to a single module), and fourth ‘my story’ taping.
 At the same time, this has truly been a learning experience in ways I never imagined at the beginning.

 - Friends and colleagues can be a big asset.
 My friends and colleagues have been a strong support system on days when I wanted to throw my computer across the room.
 On top of that, they helped me brainstorm, assisted with taping and editing, offered help with learning new technology and even volunteered their time for interviews that are included in the product.
 The Internet offers a wealth of information, but I found people to be my best resource during this project.